 The retail market includes sales from dealers to consumers and peer-to-peer transactions.
-Within the retail market, dealers sold approximately 17 million new vehicles and approximately 29 million used vehicles to consumers in 2019, while peer-to-peer transactions accounted for the sale of approximately 11 million used vehicles 12 The overall retail market generated approximately \$1.5 trillion of sales in 2019, accounting for 86% of sales of the total U.S. vehicle market.
+Within the retail market, dealers sold approximately 17 million new vehicles and approximately 29 million used vehicles to consumers in 2019, while peer-to-peer transactions accounted for the sale of approximately 11 million used vehicles.
+The overall retail market generated approximately \$1.5 trillion of sales in 2019, accounting for 86% of sales of the total U.S. vehicle market.

-The wholesale market represents sales from dealer to dealer and commercial consignor to dealer.
-The wholesale market provides a key channel for used inventory acquisition and disposition for dealers and commercial consignors.
-There are an estimated 22 million used vehicles that are bought and sold in the wholesale market, generating over \$230 billion in sales and representing approximately 14% of the total U.S. automotive market.13 The majority of a dealer's wholesale inventory is sourced from other dealers' inventory.
-Approximately 14 million units or approximately 60% of used vehicles sold in the wholesale market are sold dealer to dealer, which includes franchise and independent dealers.14 The remaining approximately 8 million units account for transactions between commercial partners and dealers.
-The vehicles in the commercial market are sourced mainly through off-rental, off-lease, and repossessions, which are sold directly from a commercial consignor to a dealer through a wholesaler or auction.
+In the wholesale market, there are an estimated 22 million used vehicles that are bought and sold annually, generating over \$230 billion in sales and representing approximately 14% of the total U.S. automotive market.
+The wholesale market is comprised of dealer wholesale and commercial wholesale and provides a key channel for used inventory acquisition and disposition for dealers and commercial consignors.
+The majority of a dealer's wholesale inventory is sourced from other dealers' inventory.
+Approximately 9 million dealer wholesale units are transacted in the wholesale marketplace annually.
+We believe there are an additional approximately 5 million dealer wholesale units in the market that are transacted annually outside of established wholesale channels through direct dealer-to-dealer sales.
+There are also approximately 8 million units in the commercial wholesale market.
+The vehicles in the commercial wholesale market are sourced mainly through off-rental, off-lease, and repossessions, which are sold directly from a commercial consignor to a dealer through a wholesaler or auction.

 While there are approximately 290 million vehicles in operation, approximately 13 million vehicles are removed from operation each year.
-We estimate that approximately 5 million of these vehicles enter the salvage auctions market, and are not included in the estimated 22 million used vehicles that are transacted in the wholesale market.17, 18
+21 We estimate that approximately 5 million of these vehicles enter the salvage auctions market, and are not included in the estimated 22 million used vehicles that are transacted in the wholesale market, 22, 23